|Student Rating:||4.6 / 5|

 To get a sense of how much you stand to earn with the card, let’s say you spent a total of $15,900 per year (estimated annual spend based on data from the U.S. Bureau of Labor Statistics) with the card.
 Considering the 1.5% flat cash back rate, you’d earn close to $239 in cash back.
 While this could add up to a nice chunk of cash back on purchases you’d already planned to make, it may fall short of a card like the Discover it® Student Cash Back, which gets you a whopping 5% back in a variety of rotating categories (upon enrollment, on up to $1,500 each quarter, 1% after that) and then 1% on all other purchases.

-Along with the ongoing cash back you’ll earn via the card’s cash back rates, you can get a one-time bonus of $100 after you spend $100 in your first three months.
-While this pales in comparison to the bonuses you’ll see on the top cash back and rewards cards, it’s spectacular for a student card.
+Along with the ongoing cash back you’ll earn via the card’s cash back rates, you can get a one-time bonus of $50 after you spend $100 in your first three months.
+While this pales in comparison to the bonuses you’ll see on the top cash back and rewards cards, it’s solid for a student card.
 After all most student cards offer no bonus whatsoever.
-Among student cards, the Quicksilver Student card’s bonus (and the matching Capital One SavorOne Student Cash Rewards Credit Card offer) is perhaps rivaled only by the Discover it Student Cash Back card’s Cashback Match™ offer.
+Among student cards, the Quicksilver Student card’s bonus (and the matching Capital One SavorOne Student Cash Rewards Credit Card offer) is beat perhaps only by the Discover it® Student Cash Back card’s Cashback Match™ offer.

 Redeeming cash back

 You can redeem your cash back in a variety of ways, including as a statement credit or for gift cards at merchants like Whole Foods, Lowes, and Walmart among others.
 And since your rewards won’t expire for the life of your account, you have the flexibility to redeem only when you’re ready.